- Quality trumps speed

 There you have it!

-Five essential skills you need to provide authentic customer service.
+Five essential customer service skills you need to provide authentic service.

 Authentic customer service isn’t just about answering requests as fast and efficient as you can (like it was in the good ol’ days!).
 Customers want to be treated as more than just a number.
 We, as people, want more than that.
 We all want to be acknowledged, appreciated and heard.
 It’s a part of human nature.